mirzafahad/mirzafahad.github.io/_posts/2025-04-14-multiple-realsense-camera-using-jetson-orin.md

 ---

 When I first set out to stream video from multiple Intel Realsense cameras on a Jetson Orin, I underestimated how quickly things would get complicated.
-What seemed like a straightforward task, plug in the cameras and start reading frames, turned into a deep dive into Python multiprocessing, memory management, the quirks of pyrealsense2 library, and even patching a Python bug.
+What seemed like a straightforward task, plug in the cameras and start reading frames, turned into a deep dive into Python `multiprocessing`, memory management, the quirks of `pyrealsense2` library, and even patching a Python bug.

 In this post, I’ll walk you through how I got real-time streaming from up to six Realsense cameras working on the Jetson Orin.